Ruben Amorim tactics, formation and playing style: How could Man Utd line up under new head coach?

 Amorim's Sporting are characterised by a short-passing possession game, a three-at-the-back set-up and an aggressive pressing system facilitated by a high defensive line.

-But as he prepares to take the reins at Old Trafford, how will his methods translate at Manchester United.
+But as he prepares to take the reins at Old Trafford on November 11, with his first game to be the trip to Ipswich after the international break, how will his methods translate at Manchester United?

 It appears unlikely that Amorim will deviate from a back three given he has deployed the system in all 188 league and European games at Sporting.
 According to Opta, his most common starting formation is 3-4-2-1, ahead of 3-4-3, with 3-5-2 the only other used.

 It will take some getting used to for his new players.
-Under Erik ten Hag, Manchester United started almost 90 per cent of league and European games in a 4-2-3-1 shape.
+Under Ten Hag, Manchester United started almost 90 per cent of league and European games in a 4-2-3-1 shape.
 They did not start a single game in those competitions using a back three, according to Opta.

 Matthijs de Ligt is the most likely option to line up in the centre of Amorim's back three at United, given the importance of leadership and experience in that role.
 The wide centre-back positions, meanwhile, look well-suited to Leny Yoro and Lisandro Martinez.